 What Is Turkey Tail?

-Turkey tail (Trametes versicolor, also known as Coriolus versicolor or Yun Zhi) is a bracket fungus found on dead hardwoods across North America and throughout every U.S. state.
-Its name comes from its fan-shaped, banded coloring: shades of brown, gray, blue, green, and white that closely resemble the tail feathers of a wild turkey.
+Turkey tail (Trametes versicolor, also known as Coriolus versicolor or Yun Zhi) is one of the most common mushrooms found on dead logs worldwide.
+This bracket fungus can be found on dead hardwoods across North America, including every U.S. state.
+Its name comes from its striking colors: shades of brown, gray, blue, green, and white that closely resemble the tail feathers of a wild turkey.

-It has been used in traditional Chinese medicine for centuries and is among the most extensively studied functional mushrooms in scientific literature.
+Turkey Tail has been used in traditional Chinese medicine for centuries and is among the most extensively studied functional mushrooms in scientific literature.
+The Chinese Compendium of Materia Medica was first published in the 1500s and detailed drinking turkey tail mushrooms as a tea for various health conditions.

 Where It Grows

 Turkey tail is highly adaptable.
 It grows in temperate, tropical, and subtropical regions, colonizing a wide range of wood types.
-You'll find it on tree stumps and fallen logs, often surviving multiple growing seasons before eventually turning gray at the end of its life cycle.
+It can be found on tree stumps and fallen logs, often surviving multiple growing seasons before eventually turning gray at the end of its life cycle.

 What's Inside It

-Turkey tail contains polysaccharides, including two that have been the subject of significant research: polysaccharide-K (PSK, also known as Krestin) and polysaccharide peptide (PSP).
+Turkey tail contains polysaccharides, including two that have been the subject of significant research for their potential to support the immune system and improve outcomes for patients undergoing cancer treatment.
+Polysaccharide-K (PSK, also known as Krestin) and polysaccharide peptide (PSP).
 It also contains phenols and flavonoids, which are antioxidant compounds found in many plants and fungi.

 Turkey Tail and the Gut: What Researchers Have Looked At